All short-term let accommodation must have a licence under the Civic Government (Scotland) Act 1982 (Licensing of Short-term Lets) Order 2022.

 - home letting and sharing - letting out all or part of your own home both while you're living there and also at times when you're not

-For guidance and to to check if you need a licence refer to The Scottish Government website (opens in new window).
-You can also refer to the Visit Scotland website (opens in new window).
+For guidance and to to check if you need a licence refer to the Scottish Government's Short-term lets webpages.
+You can also refer to the Visit Scotland Short-term lets webpages.

 Policy